intersystems-community/intersystems-servermanager/README.md

 **Usage:**

-1. Bring up the command palette by typing CTRL-Shift-P (Mac: Command-Shift-P)
+1. Bring up the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) by typing Ctrl+Shift+P (Cmd+Shift+P on Mac) or F1.
-2. Start typing "Server Manager" to locate the `InterSystems Server Manager: Clear Password from Keychain` command
+2. Start typing "Server Manager" to locate the `InterSystems Server Manager: Clear Password from Keychain` command.
-3. Pick a server
+3. Pick a server.

 ## For Developers: Use By Other Extensions